FacultadDeIngenieria/prog2/classes/classes/presentation.md

 public Complex addInt(int i);
 ```

-A Constructor is a method too, and therefore can be overloaded in order to provide more than one way to initialize an object.
+A Constructor is a method too, it can be overloaded in order to provide more than one way to initialize an object.
 ```java
 public Complex(float real, float imaginary);
 public Complex(float real);  //imaginary = 0
 ```

----

-## Overloading in Python
-When working with languages that can discriminate data types at compile-time, selecting among the alternatives can occur at compile-time.
+### In Python
 Python is a dynamically typed language, so the concept of overloading simply does not apply to it.

+Python cannot select among the alternatives because it cannot discriminate data types at compile-time.

-However, we can create such alternative functions at run-time with _multimethods or multiple dispatch._
+[//]: # (However, we can create such alternative functions at run-time with _multimethods or multiple dispatch._)

 ---